Sluggish Europe, Chinese construction woes dent Volvo profits

 The company, vying for market leadership with Germany's Daimler AG (DAIGn.DE) and VW's (VOWG_p.DE) Scania and MAN (MANG.DE) brands, said overcapacity in its European truck plants, falling demand for trucks in Brazil and construction gear in China had hit earnings.

-Volvo Chief Executive Olof Persson said he was still confident the Gothenburg-based group would meet its target of raising earnings by 9 billion crowns by the end of 2015 from 2012, as it continued to shed thousands of white-collar jobs.
+Volvo Chief Executive Olof Persson said he was still confident the Gothenburg-based group would meet its target of raising earnings by 9 billion crowns (771 million pound) by the end of 2015 from 2012, as it continued to shed thousands of white-collar jobs.

 "We are not working in a theoretical world," Persson told a news conference.
 "And we are going to adjust and make sure that we are fulfilling the targets we have set up to 2015."